 You can find rankings of Culinary Arts programs with the highest starting salaries below.
 Our ranking methodology uses Culinary Arts specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 Drexel University is the best choice for individuals considering a Culinary Arts major.
-Soon after graduation, Culinary Arts students typically make an average of $36,780 at the beginning of their careers.
+Drexel University culinary arts students receive 13.7% more than the average culinary arts student.
 The surrounding area of a big city is great for students seeking out considerable chances for social networking, experience, and exploration.

 At least 57.0% of the professors at Cincinnati have full-time hours, so they have lots of time to focus on their students.
-This school is thought to be an excellent decision for veterans and military members.
-Find every one of University of Cincinnati - Main Campus' rankings to find out more.
+This institution has a high retention rate, with 88.0% of first years coming back for their sophomore year.
+Ever wish colleges had a report card?
+Now they are.
+Have a look at University of Cincinnati - Main Campus' scorecard.

 University of Nevada - Las Vegas is a great choice for students pursuing a Culinary Arts degree.
 Graduates of the Culinary Arts program make around $34,547 in their early career salary and $54,921 in their mid-career salary.
-Las Vegas, Nevada is the perfect setting for individuals who get pleasure from the active city life.
+Prefer a large student body?
+This college has over 20,000 students on campus.

 It's difficult to beat Texas Woman's University if you want to pursue Culinary Arts as a major.
 Texas Woman's University culinary arts graduates receive 0.2% more than the average culinary arts grad.
 Located in Denton, Texas, this university is ideal for students who blossom in an urban atmosphere.